amor71/LiuAlgoTrader/README.md

 and it will optimize for best performance for either.

-LiuAlgoTrader is Work-In-Progress, however it is a fully functional framework that may be used almost out-of-the-box.
+LiuAlgoTrader is Work-In-Progress, however it is a fully functional and powerful framework that may be used almost out-of-the-box.
 Assistance in development is highly appreciated, as well as comments and suggestions.
 Please check the Contribution section for further details.

 ## Quickstart

 This section describes the steps to install and setup LiuAlgoTrader for first use.

 ### Prerequisite